-In May 2017, we entered into a \$25.0 million revolving credit facility ("Credit Facility") with Silicon Valley Bank.
-To date, we have not had any amounts outstanding under the Credit Facility.
-Our borrowing capacity is reduced by \$2.5 million related to a standby letter of credit for the security deposit on our new headquarters lease.
+In May 2017, we entered into a \$25.0 million revolving credit facility ("2017 Credit Facility") with Silicon Valley Bank ("SVB").
+To date, we have not had any amounts outstanding under the 2017 Credit Facility.
+In July 2020, the maturity date of the 2017 Credit Facility was extended to August 3, 2020.
+In April 2020, the 2017 Credit Facility was amended to increase the maximum amount of letters of credit that may be issued from \$5.0 million to \$6.5 million.
+At June 30, 2020, our borrowing capacity was reduced by \$5.5 million related to standby letters of credit.

-The Credit Facility contains customary conditions to borrowing, events of default and covenants, including restrictions on indebtedness, liens, acquisitions and investments, restricted payments and dispositions.
+The 2017 Credit Facility contains customary conditions to borrowing, events of default and covenants, including restrictions on indebtedness, liens, acquisitions and investments, restricted payments and dispositions.
 If, as of the last day of any quarter, the outstanding balance exceeds \$5.0 million, there are financial covenants that require us to maintain a minimum level of earnings before income taxes, interest, depreciation and amortization adjusted to add changes in deferred revenue in the period and a minimum current ratio level.
-We were in compliance with all covenants at March 31, 2020.
+We were in compliance with all covenants at June 30, 2020.